programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 </html>
 ```

-Right now, we do not have any code in our index.html file.
+Outside of this template, we do not have any additional code in our index.html file.
 Instead, we have a link to sketch.js — note that many p5js and ml5js conventions draw on artistic terminology — and that is where we will do the majority of our coding.
+Switch your editor to "sketch.js"

-Create a file called sketch.js in the same directory as index.html.
-Make sure that everything is working properly by printing the current version of ml5js.
+We will make sure that everything is working properly by printing the current version of ml5js to the console.
+In sketch.js, copy or type the following:

 ```javascript
 // Output the current version of ml5 to the console console.log('ml5 version:', ml5.version);
 ```

-If everything works correctly, you should see current version number for ml5 in your Javascript console.
-If you do not know how to open the console in your browser, instructions for [Chrome](https://developer.chrome.com/docs/devtools/console/javascript/), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Web_Console), [Edge](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/open/?tabs=cmd-Windows), and [Safari](https://support.apple.com/guide/safari/use-the-developer-tools-in-the-develop-menu-sfri20948/mac) are available.
+You should have already started a live server during the setup stage.
+If not, you should start it now on the Project folder .
+Load up index.html in your web browser—remember that index.html is just a boiler plate template linking to sketch.js—and check the developer console for the output.Please note that the output for ml5js consists of a large amount of emojis and favicons that often fail to load.
+As long as the output for the current version displays, you shouldn't encounter any problems.

 Because we are using p5js, it is worth taking a few minutes to examine some of its peculiarities.
 P5js is an interpretation of [Processing](https://processing.org/) in Javascript.
 Both p5js and Processing cater to visual artists that are seeking to create digital projects, especially those interested in creating [generative art](https://en.wikipedia.org/wiki/Generative_art).
 You will find that drawing on artistic terminology is a common convention amongst p5js and ml5js programmers.
 This is why we named our Javascript file "sketch.js."

-Two key functions in p5js that draw on this tradition are the `setup()` and `draw()` functions.
+The two key functions in p5js that draw on this tradition are the `setup()` and `draw()` functions.
 The `setup()` function is automatically executed once when the program is run.
 We will use it to create a blank square canvas that is 500px by 500px using the `createCanvas()` function.
 We should probably also place our code that outputs the current version of ml5js to the console there as well.

 ```javascript
 function setup(){